 Many water districts are offering financial incentives to help us reduce water wastage.
 For those of you who still have a lawn, please check out the rebates on offer for getting rid of it.
 The amount of "free" money available can be quite significant!

-Remember that Gold Rush specializes in drought tolerant and habitat plants for the Greater San Francisco and Monterey Bay areas.
-Many of our plants will survive on the coast without any irrigation and with only occasional moderate watering in hotter, inland areas.
+Remember that Gold Rush has always specialized in drought tolerant and habitat plants for the Greater San Francisco and Monterey Bay areas.
+Once established, many of our plants will survive on rainfall alone.

 This pioneering self-guided garden tour is now in its 12th year!
 It showcases gardens that are landscaped predominantly with California natives.
-The tour offers a variety of gardens for viewing from small townhomes to 1 acre landscapes.
-Many of the gardens will have talks and/or have guest nurseries (including Gold Rush) holding plant sales.
+You can visit a wide variety of gardens from small townhomes to 1 acre landscapes.
+Some of the gardens will have talks and/or have guest nurseries (including Gold Rush) holding plant sales.
 The tour is free, but you do need to register at the website in order to get a list of all the gardens that'll be open.